-Like any other roasted veggie, we'll start by coating it with olive oil and tossing it with salt and pepper.
+Like any other roasted vegetable, we'll start by coating it with olive oil and tossing it with salt and pepper.

 Roast the cauliflower in the oven at 425 degrees F for 20 minutes.
 After 20 minutes, remove from the oven and brush with the chipotle sauce.
 You can also transfer the roasted cauliflower to a bowl and toss it this way, but brushing it straight on the pan saves on extra dishes.